 A knee wall supports an existing damaged basement wall and serves to protect it from further structural damage.

 They reinforce the foundation wall by filling existing cracks and fissures and offering additional support to the basement wall.

-The basement in older houses is made of bricks, concrete blocks, and sometimes even with stones.
+This is because the basements in older houses are made of bricks, concrete blocks, and sometimes even stones.